omer-re/Ad-matay/README.md

 #### Multiframe approach
 Assuming enough frames, we can segment the TV by averaging frames and looking for diffs.
 Problem is that on many cases, like news for example, much of the frame is static and therefore diffs aren't shown.
+It can be relevant if we'd like to trade time for compute resources, as it can be applied on a much lighter HW, not using YOLO or such ML/DL methods.
+Diffing>Averaging>Masking it or watershedding it.

 ![](https://github.com/omer-re/Ad-matay/blob/637030a5850c258a6f2eb2b0d4387b3e9cbdd8ea/demo_images/50_frames_buffer.png)